vortec/vfs_python/README.md

 Current status
 --------------
 This is experimental, my C skills have plenty of room for improvement and if your Python code raises an exception the Samba daemon will crash.
 I plan to address all those things, but right now it is what it is.
-Any contribution would be greatly appreciated. :)
+Any contribution is greatly appreciated. :)